matter-labs/research-prover-market-client/README.md

 ### `submit_proof`

 #### Request
-The client invokes the `submit_proof` RPC by making a HTTP POST request to
+The client invokes the `submit_proof` RPC by making an HTTP POST request to
 ```
 http://<server-address>:<server-port>/get_batch/?participant_id=<participant-id>
 ```